danwarman/multiples/README.md

 ## Outstanding / Considerations
-// TODO
+*Notes:*

-*Notes:**
+* Testing - I have no testing in place.
+The code doesn't lend itself so well to writing solid tests so it'll need refactoring.
-* Jest - Testing
+* Refactor JS - To improve readability and implement full coverage of testing.
-* Refactor JS
+* Config - Introduce for extensibility eg. numbers in grid (12^), items per row per breakpoint.
-* Config for extensibility eg. numbers in grid (12^), items per row per breakpoint
+  * I used Pug knowing that I could very simply generate the grid at build rather than runtime.
+This and the client-side JS could accept an environment variable (for example) to configure.
-* Performance and Accessibility beyond dyslexia-friendly colours
+* Performance and Accessibility - currently using dyslexia-friendly colours and a child-friendly sans-serif font.
+Webpack bundling and minifiying files on build for production.

 # Installation
 ## Clone project